MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 # Collect user attributes during sign-up

-User attributes are values collected from a user during self-service sign-up.
-In the user flow settings, you can select from a set of built-in user attributes or define your own custom attributes.
-During sign-up, the user enters the information on the attribute collection page, and it's stored with their profile in your directory.
+User attributes collected during sign-up are stored with the user's profile in your directory.
+You can choose from built-in attributes or create custom ones in the user flow settings.

-- **Built-in user attributes.** Microsoft Entra External ID comes with a set of built-in user attributes that you can choose to collect during sign-up:
+- **Built-in user attributes.** Microsoft Entra External ID has built-in user attributes that can be collected during sign-up, including:

   - City
   - Country/Region